Letitia Christian Tyler: Marriage and family

-Letitia Christian and John Tyler married at Ceder Grove on March 29, 1813.
-After their marriage, they lived in their home Mons-Sacer, build on Tyler family land in Greenway Plantation using Christian family funds; Tyler's parents had died shortly after the wedding, leaving her a large inheritance.
+Letitia Christian and John Tyler married at Cedar Grove on March 29, 1813.
+After their marriage, they lived in their home Mons-Sacer, built on Tyler family land in Greenway Plantation using Christian family funds; Letitia's parents had died shortly after the wedding, leaving her a large inheritance.
 Letitia Tyler was left alone after the wedding, as her husband had been called up to serve in the War of 1812.
 Two years later, they sold Mons-Sacer and built the Woodburn house nearby before eventually purchasing Greenway in its entirety in 1821.
-The Tylers had nine children, seven of whom survived infancy: Mary in 1815, Robert in 1816, John Jr. in 1819, Letitia in 1821, Elizabeth in 1823, Alice in 1827, Tazewell in 1830.Their daughter Anne died in infancy in 1825, and a ninth unnamed child died at birth.
+The Tylers had nine children, seven of whom survived infancy: Mary in 1815, Robert in 1816, John III in 1819, Letitia in 1821, Elizabeth in 1823, Alice in 1827, and Tazewell in 1830.
+Their daughter Anne died in infancy in 1825, and a ninth unnamed child died at birth in 1832.

 The Tylers struggled with money throughout their marriage, as the financial burdens of raising several children and participating in the social aspects of politics outpaced any inheritance they received.
 Tyler avoided the limelight during her husband's political rise, preferring domestic responsibilities to those of a public wife.
 Tyler was responsible for managing the plantation while her husband was away at the Virginia State Capitol, often with the assistance of relatives and hired managers.
-Her management of the plantation, and in particular her ability to oversee the economic aspects, allowed her husband to be away for long periods of time, allowing his political career to progress.
+Her management of the plantation, and in particular her ability to oversee the economic aspects, allowed her husband to be away for long periods of time, so his political career could progress.
 Managing the plantation included managing their slaves, feeding them and weaving their clothes.
 There is no surviving record of how Tyler felt about slavery or her husband's ownership of slaves.